Ixrec/rust-orphan-rules/README.md

 Rust enforces trait coherence through two sets of rules:

 - The "overlap rules" forbid you from writing two `impl` blocks that "overlap", i.e. apply to some of the same types.
-For example, `impl<T: Debug> Quack for T` overlaps with `impl<T: Display> Quack for T` because some types might implement both Debug and Display, so you can't write both.
+For example, `impl<T: Debug> Trait for T` overlaps with `impl<T: Display> Trait for T` because some types might implement both `Debug` and `Display`, so you can't write both.

 	- The current plan is to dramatically relax these rules with a feature called "specialization".
-We will not discuss the details of specialization here, but it seems uncontroversial that we want some form specialization in Rust, so it's worth keeping in mind.
+We will not discuss the details of specialization here, but it seems uncontroversial that we want some form of specialization in Rust, so it's worth keeping in mind.

 - The "orphan rules", very roughly speaking, forbid you from writing an `impl` where both the trait and the type are defined in a different crate.
 This is meant to: